PixarAnimationStudios/ruby-jss/README.md

 mg.update

 # Create a new network segment to store in the JSS
+ns = JSS::NetworkSegment.new(
-ns = JSS::NetworkSegment.new :id => :new, :name => 'Private Class C', :starting_address => '192.168.0.0', :ending_address => '192.168.0.255'
+  :id => :new,
+  :name => 'Private Class C',
+  :starting_address => '192.168.0.0',
+  :ending_address => '192.168.0.255'
+)

-# Associate this network segment with a specific building, which must exist in the JSS, and be listed in JSS::Building.all_names
+# Associate this network segment with a specific building,
+# which must exist in the JSS, and be listed in JSS::Building.all_names
 ns.building = "Main Office"

-# Associate this network segment with a specific software update server, which must exist in the JSS,
+# Associate this network segment with a specific software update server,
-# and be listed in JSS::SoftwareUpdateServer.all_names
+#  which must exist in the JSS, and be listed in JSS::SoftwareUpdateServer.all_names
 ns.swu_server = "Main SWU Server"

-# Store the new network segment in the JSS
+# Create the new network segment in the JSS
 ns.create
 ```